Use Apprentice mode to train Personalizer without affecting your existing application

 Apprentice mode is useful for developers, data scientists, and business decision makers:

 Data scientists can use Apprentice mode to validate that the features are effective at training the Personalizer models.
+That is, the features contain useful information that allow Personalizer to learn the existing decision logic.

 Comparing Behaviors - Apprentice mode and Online mode